It can be frustrating to hire a real estate agent in Austin. So how do you find a good real estate agent in Austin?

 Some of the best real estate agents in Austin have great marketing plans and have the capabilities to sell quicker and for a higher price.
 Even if you find someone to sell your house at a 1.5% fee, think hard about whether you’ll actually be saving money long-term.

-The same goes for selling your house to a local real estate investor like Texas Direct Home Buyers.
+The same goes for selling your house to a local real estate investor like Austin Direct Home Buyers.
 The highest priced offer isn’t always the best.
 Look at the terms of the deal the house buyer offers you… and ensure they can close on-time… because every month that goes by costs you money (your mortgage, taxes, insurance, utilities, etc.) to hold the property.

 Low-quality agents are important to stay away from.
 These may be beginners who will do anything to complete their first sale, including leaving money on the table.
 A good agent is able to ensure that your home-selling experience is smooth and will work with your best interest in mind.